“But if, while we seek to be justified by Christ, we ourselves also are found sinners, is Christ, therefore, a minister of sin? Certainly not!”

 The principle of grace does not endorse licentiousness.

 The principle of grace never encourages sinful living.
-People who believe in Christ no longer do as they please because they are under the lordship of Christ.
+People who believe in Christ no longer do as they please because they are under the Lordship of Christ.

 Christ’s finished work on the cross flies in the face of all that.
-He is sufficient for salvation and sanctification.
+His completed work on the cross is sufficient for salvation and sanctification.